tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Documentation for validateMazeDimensions function
 - Full implementation of programming contracts for all functions

-**@pdotkeenan - Keenan Phillips - s3602528: No help was received for the below functions, verify through git blame.
-All of it was originally and FULLY worked on by Keenan Phillips unless explicitly stated**
+**@pdotkeenan - Keenan Phillips - s3602528: All tasks below were FULLY worked on by Keenan Phillips, with no help whatsoever (unless explicitly stated), verify through git blame**

 - Fully created Main Menu and its navigation logic
 - Created Right-Hand Wall Follower algorithm